Charlottesville DUI and Traffic Lawyer

 CHAPTER THREE: The officer tells you "I need you to step out of the car for me and take a few field sobriety tests, just to be sure you're OK to drive."
 WHAT TO DO: Say "I don't want to take any field sobriety tests."
 Don't refuse a direct order -- that can land you a charge for obstruction of justice.
 However, make it clear you are not doing anything "voluntarily".
 The officer isn't really trying to "be sure you're OK to drive" anyway.
 He's trying to get more evidence to arrest you.
 Don't give it to him.

 CHAPTER FOUR: The officer asks you to take a "Preliminary Breath Test" (PBT).
-It's a little hand-held thing about the size of a calculator.
+It's a little hand-held apparatus about the size of a calculator.
 It is done right then and there, by the side of the road.
 The officer tells you he needs it to get an idea how much alcohol is in your blood, to see if you're OK to drive home.
 He tells you clearly that the PBT can't be used against you in court.
 WHAT TO DO: Just Say No. (Make Nancy proud).
 Once again, the officer is lying to you.
 It CAN be used against you in court.
 It can't be used the same way the regular breath test at the station is used, but it is routinely used in court to show that the officer had enough to arrest you, ("probable cause").
 Don't give it to him.
 If he arrests you without enough evidence to do so, it doesn't matter if he gets more evidence later on -- the case will be dismissed anyway.

 CHAPTER FIVE: The officer tells you that you are under arrest for DUI, handcuffs you, and puts you in the backseat of his cruiser.
 WHAT TO DO: Tell the officer again that you don't want to make any statements, and tell him you want an attorney.
 Then shut up.
 Don't volunteer anything or engage in small talk -- he'll use that as a window to get you chatting, then use what you say against you later.
 Give him name, address, social security number, date of birth type information, but nothing substantive.

 CHAPTER SIX: The officer reads you a law called "Implied Consent" that says you have to take a breath test at the station.
 He asks if you will take the test.
 WHAT TO DO: This is complicated.
 The law says you must take the test.
 If you do take the test, the machine (much larger than the PBT, at the jail) will spit out a certificate saying what your blood alcohol content is.
 The number on that certificate, and the certificate itself, can be used to prove you were over the legal limit of .08.
 If you blow .15, it triggers a mandatory minimum 5 days in jail, and above a .20 will get you 10 days -- more in some circumstances.
 So -- blowing can send you to jail.
 BUT if you don't blow, you may be charged with Refusal.
 A first offense refusal is not a crime -- it's a civil charge.
 However, it can cost you your license for 12 months, with no restricted license.
 Restricted licenses are routinely issued on low level and first offense DUIs.
 The law says you have to blow, so I'm sticking with that.
-However, it's always good to know what if.
+However, it's always good to know "what if".

 CHAPTER SEVEN: You hire an attorney.
 Your lawyer looks at the police reports, and watches the videotape from the officer's dashboard camera.
 She is very impressed with the way you handled the stop, politely refusing to answer questions, and refusing the field tests and PBT.
 You go to court and just stand there next to her.
 You don't testify.
 The judge throws out the case against you because even though you blew over the limit at the station, you didn't admit to drinking, or take any tests before the arrest.
-Whatever caused you to be stopped in the first place, plus the "odor of alcohol" and "red glassy eyes" the officer testifies to were suspicious -- but not enough to make out probable cause.
+Whatever caused you to be stopped in the first place, plus the "odor of alcohol" and "red glassy eyes" the officer testifies to be suspicious -- but not enough to make out probable cause.

 AND IF YOU’RE READING THIS THE MORNING AFTER …